Understanding The Fundamentals Of A Quitclaim Deed

 Any person involved in property transfers in North Carolina should understand the fundamentals of quitclaim deeds because they can greatly influence ownership.
 Unlike warranty deeds, quitclaim deeds do not guarantee a title’s standing or condition and only transfer whatever interest the grantor has at that time.

 Hence, both parties need to understand that the grantor does not make any assurances about her claim or stake over the property, which she might have relinquished, but states that she has relinquished claims over the property.
-A quitclaim deed must comply with the accuracy and requirements of the state it is.
+A quitclaim deed must comply with the accuracy and requirements of the state in which it is.
 North Carolina, for example, requires that a notarized legal description of the property be included in the document for it to be fully effective and valid.

 Comparing Quitclaim Deeds and Warranty Deeds